Doll Domination: Release and promotion

 Doll Domination was first released in Germany on September 19, 2008.
 In their native country, the album was released on September 23, 2008.
-Six months after the original, Interscope Records released Doll Domination 2.0 in Australia on April 24, 2009.
+Six months after the original, Interscope Records released Doll Domination 2.0 in Australia on April 25, 2009.
 Doll Domination 2.0 features ten songs, including the remix of "Hush Hush; Hush Hush" and several newly recorded songs.
 Nick Bond of MTV Australia commented although "confusing [...] releasing a succinct package of the better songs from 'Doll Domination' is actually the smartest move they've made for a while."
 He ended the review by writing, "while it's looking increasingly unlikely that the group will survive to a third album, this mini-greatest hits makes for a fitting send-off."

 On August 3, 2009, Doll Domination 3.0 was released in the UK using the original cover art.
 It includes all of the songs from the Standard Edition as well as songs from the Mini Collection.
-It does not include any of the solo songs from the original deluxe edition, nor "Lights, Camera, Action" (featuring New Kids on the Block) or "Top of the World".